water-splitting-group/o2_h2_reactor/README.md

 The publication (open access) is available Link and you can directly access the PDF file Link.

-`data_analysis` contains different python programs and excel files used for data analysis.
-Note that these programs use various files from experimental_data, hence these directory must be present to run most of the python scripts.

 `documents` contains manuscript and supporting information.

 `experimental_data` contains experimental data, both from photocatalytic experiments, and photocatalyst characterization.